ThatOneGriff/task_tracker/README.md

 - It taught me to use external dependencies in C++ projects;
 - It gave me practice in debug and problem-solving.

 The build instructions may come later.
-It's not a project I planned for someone to build, because it breaks the rule I mentioned before, and thus cannot compete among similar projects on roadmap.sh.
+It's not a project I planned for someone to build, because it breaks the aforementioned rule, and thus cannot compete among similar projects on roadmap.sh.